RP562/Demo/readme.txt

-Added a project Refresh Script testing GitLab sync test sync test 2
+Added a named Query and Label